Lindsay Pryor: Overview

 On 1 January 1958, Pryor became a Professor when he was appointed to the Foundation Chair of the Botany Department at the Canberra University College.
 He moved to the Australian National University when UCU was incorporated with the School of General Studies of the ANU.
 On 30 September 1960, he became the first of the appointments to Chairs in Physics, Chemistry, Botany, Zoology and Geology at the ANU.
-During his time at the University he traveled widely and advised more than 20 countries on forestry though the United Nation's Food and Agriculture Organization, he also advised Australian governments and manufacturers.
+During his time at the university he traveled widely and advised more than 20 countries on forestry though the United Nation's Food and Agriculture Organization, he also advised Australian governments and manufacturers.
 He retired in 1976, but he remained at ANU in several honorary roles until 1990.

+In 1976 he was awarded the Mueller Medal by the Australian and New Zealand Association for the Advancement of Science.

 He was a member of the first Advisory Committee for the Australian National Botanic Gardens in the 1980s, and in 1983 was made an Officer of the Order of Australia for his contributions to botany.
 He was also a Fellow of the Australian Institute of Landscape Architects, the Australian Academy of Technological Sciences and Engineering, and the Institute of Foresters of Australia, and a Member of the IUCN Commission on Ecology.

 In 1995 the Friends of the ANBG unveiled a plaque in his honour beneath a Eucalyptus pryoriana tree.
 Posthumously he has been honored by the Government of the ACT; an arboretum named in his honour, the Lindsay Pryor National Arboretum, is planned to undergo significant extensions in 2007 and beyond.
 A large collection of oral history created by Pryor is held at the National Library of Australia.
 His contributions to the development of Canberra have been fully detailed in the 'A Pryor commitment: Canberra's public landscape 1944–1958', an MSc thesis by Bernadette Hince.